MSc Petroleum Geoscience for Reservoir Development and Production

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-The School of Earth and Environmental Sciences will be holding an MSc Petroleum Geoscience Open Day on 6th February 2019 .
+The Department of Earth and Environmental Sciences will be holding an MSc Petroleum Geoscience Open Day in February 2020 .

-The day will give applicants an opportunity to visit the school and meet staff and students.
-Shortlisted applicants who attend the visit day will also be considered for one of our industry funded scholarships (BP and Shell).
+The day will give applicants an opportunity to visit the Department and meet staff and students.
+Shortlisted applicants who attend the visit day will also be considered for one of our industry funded scholarships .

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.

 All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for International students, for the course duration at the year of entry).
 For general fees information please visit: postgraduate fees .
 Always contact the department if you are unsure which fee applies to your qualification award and method of attendance.

 Self-funded international applicants for this course will be required to pay a deposit of £1000 towards their tuition fees before a confirmation of acceptance for studies (CAS) is issued.
 This deposit will only be refunded if immigration permission is refused.
 We will notify you about how and when to make this payment.

 Policy on additional costs